 Adriana Māhanga Lear

-Dr Adriana Māhanga Lear, AKA Ace [she/they], is a queer Tongan-Australian contemporary interdisciplinary artist working across photography, print, video, sculpture, installation, and sound.
-Adriana is also a musician, composer/producer, and researcher/academic.
-Adriana’s practice centres on decoloniality and Indigenous self-determination within and across Moana Oceania arts.
+Dr Adriana Māhanga Lear, AKA Ace [she/they], is a queer Tongan-Australian interdisciplinary sound and visual artist, musician, composer/producer and researcher in decolonisation, Indigenous self-determination and social justice.

 Adriana holds ancestral ties to Tu’anuku, Vava’u and Vaipoa, Niuatoputapu, and the matapule title Pā’utu-’O-Vava’u-Lahi, bestowed by esteemed Tongan professor Hūfanga-He-Akó-Moe-Lotu Dr ʻŌkusitino Māhina.